pusher/chameleon/docs/_posts/2016-03-17-visibility.md

 ---
 layout: post
 title:  "Visibility"
+subtitle: "There are a number of utility classes, including a set of visibility classes.
+These allow content to be hidden under certain circumstances (for example at differing screen sizes)."
 categories: layout
 permalink: /layout/visibility/
 ---

-There are a number of utility classes, including a set of visibility classes.
-These allow content to be hidden under certain circumstances (for example at differing screen sizes).

 Each breakpoint has it's own set of classes that can be used: